One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 DAY 1 – Home to Fredericksburg for Spring Break in Texas Hill Country

 You will drive on US-67 S to US-281 N before turning to TX-16 S/N State Hwy 16 to Fredericksburg.
-Sometimes you will see bluebonnets when driving from Cleburne to Glen Rose at this time.
+Sometimes, you’ll see bluebonnets when driving from Cleburne to Glen Rose at this time.

 As always, our family’s first stop on the way to Fredericksburg is Wiseman House Chocolate in Hico.
 It is right at the corner of the traffic light after you pass historic downtown Hico on the left.
-They have all kinds of homemade chocolate and they put samples for customers to taste.
-Mmm… delicious.
+They offer a variety of homemade chocolates and give samples for customers to taste.
+Mmm, delicious.
 My favorite is Almond Toffee Crunch.
 You will love this stop.

-Then we cross the street to Koffee Kup Family Restaurant which was rating #3 in Texas Country Reporter for the best pies in Texas.
-Our son loves their giant donut that tasted like it was from my mother’s kitchen.
+Then we cross the street to Koffee Kup Family Restaurant, which was rated #3 in Texas Country Reporter for the best pies in Texas.
+Our son loves their giant donut.
+It tasted like it was from my mother’s kitchen.

-If you like popcorn, you must stop at Hico Popcorn Works in the downtown area.
+If you love popcorn, stop at Hico Popcorn Works in the downtown area.
 Their caramel jalapeno popcorn is yummy!

-During the trip, we drove to the giant spur art about a ¼ mile up north from Koffee Kup, which was a custom-made gateway for a ranch.
+During the trip, we drove to the giant spur art about a ¼ mile north of Koffee Kup, which was a custom-made gateway for a ranch.

 Then continue driving past Hamilton, Goldthwaite, San Saba, and Llano.
 Make a quick stop at interesting places between Fort Worth and Fredericksburg in these small towns.

-When we got to downtown Llano I saw a Rural Road 152 sign and asked my husband to turn in that direction.
+When we got to downtown Llano, I saw a Rural Road 152 sign and asked my husband to turn in that direction.
 It was on my to-do list after I searched the internet.
-It is said as one of the scenic drives that will “take your breath away” between Llano and Fredericksburg during springtime.
+It is said to be one of the scenic drives that will “take your breath away” between Llano and Fredericksburg during springtime.

 Well, it was not!
 I think our spring break trip was too early for bluebonnets and the wildflowers.
-The road took us to Mason, then we turned around toward south of Fredericksburg.
+The road took us to Mason, and then we turned around toward the south of Fredericksburg.

 I wrote a special post on things to do in Llano that you may want to check.
 You can spend some time in Llano on the way home, or save it for another trip.

-After pitching your tent or checking in at the hotel, go downtown for a little shopping or window shopping.
+After pitching your tent or checking in at the hotel, explore downtown and do a little shopping or window shopping.
 However, note that most stores in Fredericksburg are closed at 5 pm.

-When we were there, the sunset was beautiful and when night fell, we could see the moon, Jupiter, Orion Belt, Big Dipper, North Star, Sirius, and thousands of stars very clear above.
-Bring your telescope with you.
+When we were there, the sunset was beautiful.
+When night fell, we could see the moon, Jupiter, the Orion Belt, the Big Dipper, the North Star, Sirius, and thousands of stars very clearly above.
+You may want to bring your telescope with you.

 DAY 2 – Hiking at Colorado Bend State Park